slashdoom/aruba_exporter/README.md

 # aruba_exporter
 Prometheus exporter for metrics from Aruba devices including ArubaSwitchOS, ArubaOS-CX, ArubaOS (Instant AP and controllers/gateways).

 This exporter is in development.
-The goal to get a basic set of metrics working on the four major devices types via SSH then work to also make those metrics pollable via the device APIs.
-Additional metrics will also be developed as required or requested.
+The goal to get a basic set of metrics working on the four major devices types via SSH.
+Additional metrics will be developed as required or requested.

 The basic structure is based on: